Bridging the gap between makers and buyers

 We are helping to make vaccines, diagnostics, treatments and other health technologies more affordable and available for people in low- and middle-income countries.

-So far, our agreements have enabled medical innovations to reach more than 375 million people in over 90 countries.
+To date, our agreements have enabled medical innovations to reach 530 million people in over 95 countries.

 By securing lower prices for products, we are helping procurers to save money, which can be used to tackle other urgent health needs.

 Because fair access is at the heart of a healthier future